-The ultimate goal is to have the best Google Places listing.
+The ultimate goal is to have the best Google listing.
 For local businesses, it could mean having your business show up on the first page above some of the organic search results.

 Also note that you can hide your address on your listing by selecting “Yes, this business serves customers at their locations.”
 This is a great option for home businesses that target local clients.
 When you select that option, you will get a check box to not show your address.

 Once you have completed your profile and hit “submit”, you will need to choose a way to verify your business.
-Some will have the option to verify by phone immediately – others will have to wait two to three weeks for a postcard by mail to the business address.
+Some will have the option to verify by phone or SMS immediately – others will have to wait two to three weeks for a postcard by mail to the business address.